grebtsew/dcDeployControl/README.md

 - **Build and Clear function** : Build and clear functions has been added that runs the `build` and `down` command to clear up any issues with old running containers.
 - **Import and Export functions**: Docker save and load all images in system can be called.
 Only the volume folder can be used for import and export.
 - **Websocket logging link**: Show live logs from backend to better track system.
+- **Network Access Table**: A control system for giving containers temporary internet access.

 # General tips

 These are some general tips for users of this software:

 - Use `.dockerignore` files in your repository in order to speed up build times and keep containers small.
+- Volumes in the target docker-compose file should be changed to absolute path of working folder for it to work correctly.
+- With the new internet access feature, i recommend setting all networks to internal in order to better keep containers from unwanted internet access.

 # CI/CD